Adding a CMS to Your Pyramid Web App Transcripts

 0:53 and we do some techniques to make sure the URL changes if underlying content that shouldn't be cached any more changes.

-0:59 So this is kinda gonna small, but that's that's okay.
+0:59 So this is kinda gonna small, but that's okay.

 1:02 Here we have, I like to group them by controller you could tell already I like to use a lot of organization here.